 NWLSD Staff and Families,

-Indicators that will be used to determine tiered response are:
+Data that will be used to determine tiered response:

 District Zip Codes (3 Out Of 5)